philomelus/minecolonies-styles/README.md

 - In some cases, converted non-shingle roofs to shingled roofs.
 - Replaced verious shingles to brick shingles.
 - Removed buttons from end of logs (I really don't understand this one).
+- Removed almost all framed blocks, replacing with appropriate standard planks.
 - Etc.

 =====